Sweet Potato and Broccoli Salad Bake (Protein Recipe)

 - Veggie bolognese sauce

-We hope you’ve loved our sweet potato and broccoli salad recipe and that it fast becomes one of your favorite dishes to make.
+We hope you’ve loved our sweet potato and broccoli salad recipe and that it fast becomes one of your favorite dishes to make (if you did like it, you should really try some of these sweet bake potato bake recipes).

-The whole thing is such a simple process and it could work great as a main course or even as a light lunch.
+The whole thing is such a simple process and it could work great as a main course or even as a light lunch (or even as a quick Easter recipe).

 One of the best things, we think you’ll agree, is the amount of washing up it removes.
 Good food doesn’t have to take hours to create.